OfficeDev/outlook-dev-docs/docs/rest/python-tutorial.md

 ### Getting the user ###

-Our first use of the access token will be to get the user's display name from the Microsoft Graph, just to make sure that our access token works.
+Our first use of the access token will be to get the user's display name from Microsoft Graph, just to make sure that our access token works.

 Create a new file in the `tutorial` directory called `outlookservice.py`.
 We'll implement all of our Outlook API functions in this file.
 We'll start by creating a generic method for sending API requests called `make_api_call`.